WebAssembly/design/JS.md

 call WebAssembly exports after a trap has been handled, traps do not, in general, prevent future execution.

+## Stack Overflow

+Whenever a [stack overflow](Semantics.md#stack-overflow) is happening in WebAssembly code, the same exception is thrown as for a stack overflow in JavaScript.

 ## The `WebAssembly` object

 The `WebAssembly` object is the initial value of the `WebAssembly` property of